Abhishek-K-S/express-ts-bootstrap-bash/README.md

    ```
    Wait for the packages to download.

 5. Voila!!
 Now the server is ready to start and code.
-To start the server, run the following code
+To start the server, run the following command

    ```bash
    npm run dev